jundalisay/spblist/content/en/material/principles/part-4/chapter-01.md

 ![A Feynman diagram](/graphics/physics/feynman.jpg)

-In terms of creation, this is the fourth layer that processes energies and matter into other kinds
+In terms of creation, this is the fourth layer that processes energies and matter into other kinds.